-If metal standoffs are used, make sure their diameter is not larger than the white markings on the bottom of the board, to prevent short circuiting traces on the rear of the board.
+If metal standoffs are used, make sure their diameter is not larger than the white circles around the mounting holes, to prevent shorting traces on the rear of the board.
 Similarly, metal screw heads should not exceed these diameters.

 Fig. 6 - KSU Mounted to backboard, office installation.